randy-stad/spring-rest-example/README.md

 $ ./mvn package
 ```

-This builds and tests the example and will create a JAR file.
+The standard Maven stages are supported, please see the [Maven](https://maven.apache.org) documentation.
+The package stage will compile and test the example.
+As a final step it will package the server in a JAR file.

+## Running

 To run the example REST server:

 ```
 $ java -jar ./target/api-1.0.0.jar